-Jerry Sandusky's son facing child sex abuse charges
+Jerry Sandusky's son facing child sex soliciting charges

 The scandal led to the firing of legendary head coach Joe Paterno and University President Graham Spanier, as well as charges for other administrators.

-Sandusky was found guilty in 2012 of 45 charges related to the yearslong sexual abuse, and he was sentenced to no less than 30 years in prison.
+Sandusky was found guilty in 2012 of 45 charges related to the yearlong sexual abuse, and he was sentenced to no less than 30 years in prison.

 Penn State said in 2013 that it had reached settlements totaling $59.7 million with 26 of Sandusky's victims.

-Note: Correction: A previous version of this story incorrectly described the charges against Jeffrey Sandusky.
-He faces counts including soliciting sex from a child under age 16 and soliciting child pornography.